 - FDI Inflow:

-Montenegro’s economic freedom score is 62.6, making its economy the 70th freest in the 2013 Index.
-Its score is essentially the same as last year, with notable gains in the control of public spending, business freedom, and freedom from corruption balanced by declines in labor freedom, monetary freedom, and trade freedom.
-Montenegro ranks 33rd out of 43 countries in the Europe region, and its overall score is above the world average but below the regional average.
+Montenegro’s economic freedom score is 63.6, making its economy the 68th freest in the 2014 Index.
+Its score is 1.0 point higher than last year, with gains in half of the 10 economic freedoms, including labor freedom, freedom from corruption, and trade freedom, slightly offset by declines in the management of government spending and business freedom.
+Montenegro is ranked 31st out of 43 countries in the Europe region, and its overall score is above the world average but below the regional average.

-The Republic of Montenegro officially declared its independence from Serbia in 2006.
+The Republic of Montenegro declared its independence from Serbia in 2006.
 In 1996, Montenegro had adopted its own economic policy and even adopted the German mark as its currency.
-Upon gaining independence, it introduced significant privatization and adopted the euro as its legal tender despite not being a member of the eurozone) the euro as its legal tender.
-Former Finance Minister Igor Lukšic has been prime minister since 2010, and his center-left Democratic Party of Socialists of Montenegro and two other center-left parties, won the October 2012 parliamentary elections.
+Upon gaining independence, it introduced significant privatization and adopted the euro as its legal tender despite not being a member of the eurozone.
+The Coalition for European Montenegro, an alliance between the Democratic Party of Socialists of Montenegro and two other center-left parties, won the October 2012 parliamentary elections.
 Its leader, Milo Ðukanovic, became prime minister in December 2012.
-Montenegro was invited to undertake a NATO Membership Action Plan in 2009, became a candidate for membership in the European Union in 2010, and became the World Trade Organization’s 154th member in December 2011.
-Its economy relies heavily on tourism and the export of refined metals, but real estate is gaining importance.
+Montenegro was invited to undertake a NATO Membership Action Plan in 2009, became a candidate for membership in the European Union in 2010, and became a member of the World Trade Organization in 2011.
+Its economy relies heavily on tourism and exports of refined metals, but real estate is gaining importance.
 Unprofitable state companies burden public finances, and unemployment is high.